yourmnbbn/smext-fakequeries/README.md

 - OS information.
 - VAC status of the server.
 - Game version.
 - Server tag.
+- Extra data flag(EDF)

 Allows you to change the following part in A2S_PLAYER response.
 - Challenge number.
 - Add or remove fake players.
 You can set the index, name, score and playtime of a fake player.
 (The fake player only exist in the response and is not an actual client or fakeclient in game.)

 If you are unfamiliar with some of the things listed above, [here is the answer.](https://developer.valvesoftware.com/wiki/Server_queries)

-## To do
-- Add custom EDF support.